cryostatio/cryostat-agent/README.md

 - [ ] `cryostat.agent.harvester.exit.max-size-b` [`long`]: the JFR `maxsize` setting, specified in bytes, to apply to exit uploads as described above.
 - [ ] `cryostat.agent.harvester.max-age-ms` [`long`]: the JFR `maxage` setting, specified in milliseconds, to apply to periodic uploads during the application lifecycle.
 Defaults to `0`, which is interpreted as 1.5x the harvester period (`cryostat.agent.harvester.period-ms`).
 - [ ] `cryostat.agent.harvester.max-size-b` [`long`]: the JFR `maxsize` setting, specified in bytes, to apply to periodic uploads during the application lifecycle.
 Defaults to `0`, which means `unlimited`.
+- [ ] `cryostat.agent.smart-trigger.definitions` [`String[]`]: a comma-separated list of Smart Trigger definitions to load at startup.
+Defaults to the empty string: no Smart Triggers.
 - [ ] `cryostat.agent.smart-trigger.evaluation.period-ms` [`long`]: the length of time between Smart Trigger evaluations.
 Default `1000`.

 These properties can be set by JVM system properties or by environment variables.
 For example, the property